apprunjs/apprun-docs/docs/architecture.md

 ## Ceremony vs. Essence

-There was the 'Ceremony vs. Essence' discussion happened about ten years ago.
+There was the 'Ceremony vs. Essence' discussion that happened about ten years ago.
 At that time, Ruby was on the rise.
 So people compared [Ruby with C#](https://davesquared.net/2010/07/essence-and-ceremony-ruby-and-c.html).

 > The fundamental idea of the Ceremony vs. Essence idea appears to be that, all other things being equal, programming languages should attempt to allow programmers to clearly express the essence of their programs without being caught up in excessive ceremony provided by the programming language. -- From this [post](http://bryanpendleton.blogspot.com/2010/02/ceremony-vs-essence.html).

 Let's take a look at some of today's frontend technologies from the Ceremony vs. Essence point of view.
-We will use a simple button click counting application as an example.
+We will use a simple button-click counting application as an example.

 ```js
 const add = count => count + 1;